RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 38 (21/11/2021)
-- Commit "Textures & Blending"
-    - The engine can now render textures
-    - Textures with the Alpha channel are also supported (for example: .png)

 ### Day 41 (24/11/2021)
 - Commit "Game Dev - Starting a Collision System"
     - I've been experimenting how to make a basic Collision System and had no luck yet